 The Life hosts a number of Cherwell’s most popular features, including our ‘Creaming Spires‘ column and the (in)famous Blind Date.

 We also have a Food & Drink page, which you can additionally apply to edit, or to write for.
 It features a wide variety of reviews and reciples, from the serious to the not so serious.
 If you want to review college bars/meals, normal bars or restaurants, this is place to look.

-Our new Wellbeing section has been popular this term, and has covered some of the most serious issues in Oxford, including homelessness, gender inequalities and liberation politics.
+Our Life section has been popular this term, and has covered some of the most serious issues in Oxford, including homelessness, gender inequalities and liberation politics.

 Deputy Life Editors are intended to form a permanent core of reliable writers which can called upon regularly to write for the section.
 If you just want to write on an ad hoc basis as a contributor there’s no need to fill out a form, just email email@example.com.

 We are extremely proud of our Investigations section, otherwise known as C+.
 This is where some of the most in-depth, investigative journalism is done, tackling some of the biggest issues in Oxford today.
 This term, C+ has investigated, amongst other things, Oxford’s access problem, the National Union of Students and literary locations in the city.
 If you want to test the waters of investigative life before becoming completely in charge of it, apply for Deputy Investigations Editor.